RafaelCaballero/MiniZincPlusSQL/README.md

 Click on the save checkbox to store the login information

 The file is parsed and presented in the source tab, and the solving process starts.
+Each phase contains its own tab.
 The log tab can be checked to examine a report of the process.
 The output tab displays the results.

 ## Limitations
 - Only PostgreSQL supported as underlying database